 When limiters are engaged, audio on channels 1 and 2 is limited to -6 dBFS.

 Microphone-Level Control

-Microphone gain is controlled by the recessed front-panel knobs.
+Microphone gain is controlled by the front panel recessed knobs.
 The gain control adjusts an analog gain stage and is identical to the input trim on a mixing console or stand-alone microphone preamplifier.